Course Outline Fall 2025

 - If you use code snippets you must cite them, please see the examples above.

-- All sources of information used, e.g., books, websites, students you talked to etc., must be cited in your submitted file or repo
+- All sources of information used, e.g., books, websites, students you talked to etc., must be cited in your submitted file or repo README for each assignment.

-for each assignment. - If student A cites student B, then B should also cite A as consulted.
+- If student A cites student B, then B should also cite A as consulted.

 - Individually develop your own solution for assignments and exercises.
 Submit only your own work for evaluation.